6 Medicinal Trees for Stiff Joints and Pain

-Non steroid anti-inflammatories have been found to increase the risk of heart attack and stroke even in the first week of use.
+Non-steroid anti-inflammatories have been found to increase the risk of heart attack and stroke even in the first week of use.
 The FDA recently issued new labelling requirements for prescription NSAIDs to include this warning.
 OTC NSAIDs already carry this label.
 Do you take the risk and use the pills or are there safer, natural alternatives that might work instead?

 I’d like to introduce you to 6 medicinal trees growing in my zone 3 forest garden that can help with pain and inflammation.
-Relatives of these medicinal trees grow all over the world, so you should be able to find them in forests, city parks, and stream sides near you.
+Relatives of these medicinal trees grow all over the world, so you should be able to find them in forests, city parks, and streamsides near you.
 Tree medicine is a viable alternative to NSAIDs, for some people.

 6 medicinal trees for arthritis symptoms

-Spring is the time to harvest medicinal trees, when the bark slips easily from the branches with the sap run.
-In some cases you’ll want to harvest this potent medicine before leaf break, other times you can harvest as needed.
-First let me tell you about this potent and ancient medicine found in our forest trees.
+Spring is the time to harvest medicinal trees when the bark slips easily from the branches with the sap run.
+In some cases, you’ll want to harvest this potent medicine before leaf break, other times you can harvest as needed.
+First, let me tell you about this potent and ancient medicine found in our forest trees.

 When joints are stiff and inflammation causes pain, medicinal trees can help ease inflammation and stiffness.
 Remembering the straightness of trees and the way they bend in the wind can help to remind us which remedies are best for stiffness and joints that won’t bend without pain.

 Poplars and willow family trees found throughout the world are our tree medicine for pain and stiffness.
 In spring when the sap flows, last year’s growth will be coloured with the sap flow.
-These are the branches that are easiest to harvest for medicine.
+These are the branches that are the easiest to harvest for medicine.
 Leave the main trunk alone, so that you don’t introduce any wounds that may become infected.
-This will insure that the trees will be around for many years of harvest.
+This will ensure that the trees will be around for many years of harvest.

 Harvest bark by cutting a branch from the tree and peeling back the bark from the entire branch.
 The tree medicine is the inner bark.
-On young branches you can take the entire bark.
+On young branches, you can take the entire bark.
 On older wood that is more than 2 years old, you need to scrape or peel the inner bark layer from the outer bark.
 The inner bark or phloem is the pipeline that allows food to pass from the roots to the rest of the tree.
 This part of the tree lives for a short time and then turns into the outer bark.
 A new layer of phloem forms the following year.
 This is where the tree’s potent medicine resides.